 Each year Super Bowl fans are presented with a vast range of Super Bowl prop betting options.
 One which always draws in wagers from football fans is the Super Bowl Gatorade colour bet.
 The Gatorade bath has become synonymous with the big game in February, with viewers around the world guessing what colour it will be.

 The ceremonious drenching of the winning coach has become something iconic.
 Although it may seem quite odd, it’s a tradition that has carried over from other major sports events.
 Sports fans are now used to placing a Gatorade Super Bowl bet, with the odds often looking quite favourable.
-The odds were last updated on February 2, 2022:
+The odds will be updatedwhen they become available:

 It was the Kansas City Chiefs who won it back in 2020, with head coach Andy Reid getting covered in the Orange Gatorade electrolyte drink – which closed at 3.00 with many major sportsbook providers.
 Within this article, we’ll cover everything you need to know about this wet and colour celebration!